kernschmelze/adkilla/README.md

 As the blocklist files are in numerous formats, some even tarpacked, they have to be preprocessed.<br>
 HTML, different ad blocker list formats, malformed list entries, other errors in lists and all this.<br>
 The strip pass removes (almost) all this garbage, leaving only the domain/host names that are of interest to us.<br>
-The result files have the same name as the originals, with added "\_stripped".<br>
+The result files have the same name as the originals, with added filename extension ".stripped".<br>
 <br>
 <h4>Merge</h4><br>
 This pass merges the (in many cases redundant) information from the blocklists, so there are no double entries in the resulting final blocklist.<br>